In Flames: Jester Head mascot

 When In Flames were recording their second studio album, The Jester Race, Anders Fridén and Niklas Sundin came up with an idea to create a symbol/mascot for In Flames.
 The result was the Jester Head.
-This symbol made its first appearance in the cover artwork of The Jester Race and ever since, the Jester has been featured in various forms somewhere on every studio album that In Flames has released, either as a song title or on the album artwork.
+This symbol made its first appearance in the cover artwork of The Jester Race.
 The Jester Head is also featured in much In Flames' merchandise and has been featured in banners as part of In Flames' live set.

 Swedish ice hockey goaltender, Robin Lehner, who is also from Gothenburg had the Jester Head painted on several of his protective face masks.